-To qualify as visiting students to take courses while still in high school, students must provide a copy of their high school transcript, rank in the top one-third of their classes and have scored a composite of 90 on the PSAT, 900 (critical reading and math only) on the SAT-I, 21 on the ACT PLAN or 21 on the ACT.
+To qualify as visiting students to take courses while still in high school, students must be in their junior or senior year,provide a copy of their high school transcript, rank in the top one-third of their classes and have scored a composite of 115 on the PSAT, 1150 (critical reading and math only) on the SAT, 25 on the ACT PLAN or 25 on the ACT.
 Applicants to this program must complete a Visiting Student Form, available in the Office of Admission or at their high schools, and receive approval from their school counselor.

 Prospective students who want to begin a Drake degree program during the summer session must apply for admission through the Office of Admission.
 Students who wish to enroll in Drake summer courses for personal enrichment or for transfer to another institution may do so without formal admission to a Drake degree program.

-Students who regularly attend other colleges or universities and register at Drake University for the purpose of earning credit to transfer to their home institution are required to complete the Visiting Student Form, available at the Office of Admission.
+Students who regularly attend other colleges or universities and register at Drake University for the purpose of earning credit to transfer to their home institution are required to complete the request for registration as a non-degree seeking student available at the Office of Student Records.
 Visiting students are encouraged to seek course-by-course approval from their home institutions prior to registering for specific courses at Drake.

 Students who want to attend Drake University beyond one summer session or fall or spring semester must submit the application for admission and required documents.